Elastic-Softworks/worldenv/README.md

 ## Contributing

-Contribute to both WORLDEDIT and WORLDSRC:
+To contribute to WORLDEDIT and WORLDSRC:

 1. Fork the repository
 2. Create a feature branch